silabs-PeterK/OpenSSL-SE-provider/README.md

 1.)
 Install cpc deamon

 2.)
-Flash and run the app on the board
+Flash and run the app on the board (secondary)

 3.)
 Iinstall OpenSSL 3.0